JohnCosta27/RealTimeTradingSystem/README.md

 ### E2E Testing
 I have used Cypress for end to end testing, which creates a browser and attempts to use to create trades and use the website in a black box kind of way, to mimic a real user, to use it:

 ```
 cd apps/frontend
 pnpx cypress install
 ```

+NOTE: You need to have the application running for the tests to work, cypress mimics the user as much as possible and won't run the application for us.
+Look at the sections on how to run the frontend and backend.

 ### Backend
 ```